Sindhi traditions and rituals: Wedding rituals

 A wedding procession called jjanjja takes place from the groom's house to the bride's house.
-Traditionally, the groom rode on a horse or on camel surrounded by his relatives and friends; nowadays a decorated car may also be used.
+Traditionally, the groom rode on a horse or on a camel surrounded by his relatives and friends; nowadays a decorated car may also be used.
 The procession members dance, sing, and play music.
 Once they reach the bride's house, fireworks are set off, and dance and music are performed.

 Nikah is a tradition where the groom reaches the bride's house, and all the men are welcomed in a shamiano, a large ceremonial tent made specially for weddings and other events where the wedding feast is also served, and the women into their own section, where they are greeted and sing traditional folk songs there.
 The priest, seated between the bridegroom and the bride's father, performs nikah rites, the witnesses or "wakils" are sent to bride's room for her approval mostly her father and brothers, the "Haq-Mahr" (settlements) given by bridegroom is made according to Islamic laws, once the nikah is performed everyone raises their hands and pray, the priest recites verses from the Quran, then the nikah is completed.
 The bridegroom and his father are congratulated and given ghor and money garlands on them.
 Both bride and groom are officially married according to Islamic laws.

 After nikah, the groom enters the bride's house with his mother, sisters, and other female relatives and are welcomed in by the sisters, friends, and female cousins of the bride, who take the opportunity to perform a number of ceremonies at the home's entrance, including: